Need to talk?

 Tell them you want to talk about something so they know to give the conversation some time and space.

 Start the conversation.

 Sometimes we don't talk about a problem because we're worried about how people are going to respond.
 If you’re worried about what your friend or an adult might say you can ask them ‘What would you think if...?’ and get them to imagine a similar situation happening to someone else.
 You’ll get a sense from how they respond whether they’re the right person to talk to.

 You’ll want to know what they will do with what you tell them.
 Often it’s tempting to get friends to swear they won’t tell a soul but it might be more realistic and better for you if you agree that there are certain people they can tell if they’re worried about you – people who can help you.
 To begin with you might want to talk about groups of friends that you don’t want to know about this.

 How they respond.

 Sometimes people don’t know how to respond to big and difficult things they are told.
 Some people might try to offer solutions really quickly, others might just listen.
 Don’t be afraid to tell your friend what you would like from the conversation for example, ‘I just need some space to talk this through’

 Speak to ChildLine.

 If you’re nervous about speaking to a friend or an adult you trust or a conversation hasn’t helped, you can always speak to someone at ChildLine.
 You can contact ChildLine about anything.
 No problem is too big or too small.
 Whatever your worry, it's better out than in.
-They are available 24 hours a day and can talk to you in confidence.
+They are available 24 hours a day and can talk to you in private.
 The number won’t appear on your phone bill.
 You can call them for free on 0800 1111 or visit their website

 Talk to someone